moinmoin150/moinmoin150.github.io/_posts/2022-12-07-tian-xuan-zhi-zi.markdown

 "Does she know that you play and compose?"
 Anton asked in a casual tone, leaning against the piano.

-"No," Gellert mumbled, biting his pen and studying the manuscript, before correcting him.
-"He doesn't."
+"No," Gellert mumbled, biting his pen and studying the manuscript, before correcting him. "<i>He</i> doesn't."

 Anton's eyes followed the pendant around Gellert's neck, which would sway slightly with the movements of the young performer, reflecting colorful rays of light in the sun.
 His eyes darkened at that.

 And Gellert seemed to have seen through him.
 He didn't stop playing, but added with a half-smile on his lips, "But who really knows who?" he concluded his performance with a glissando and looked up at Anton.
 "If really seen, who would still be loved?"

-To that, Anton didn't reply, but he was looking forward to the day when he could see him.
+To that, Anton didn't reply, but he was looking forward to the day when he could truly see him.
 That’s when he would use himself as a counterexample and laugh at the man who liked to generalize about almost everything.

 *